 In such cases, they use a tool called improvement solution selection matrix, or they implement one change at a time and verify how it affects the process.

 While selecting the solution, teams must keep the project definition in mind.
-The solution must address a root cause verified in analyze phase and that root cause must be directly related to the problem stated during define phase.
+The solution must address a root cause verified in analyze phase and that root cause must be directly related to the problem stated during the define phase.

 After selecting the solution, teams test them using statistical tools to ensure the effectiveness of the solution before deploying that to a live-work environment. various tools used in this phase –